 A living trust (sometimes called an inter vivos trust) is a trust that you establish during your lifetime.
 Unless you establish an irrevocable trust, you retain the right to change it any way you want to in the future.
-Normally during your lifetime you are the trustee and the beneficiary.
+Normally during your lifetime, you are the trustee and the beneficiary.
 Because of a peculiarity of the probate statute, assets in the trust are not subject to the probate process.
 They go under a different set of rules called trust administration.
 In New York, California and Florida, that distinction is huge.
 In Minnesota, it is less important.
 Return to top.

-These are totally separate issues.
+Having a health care directive and becoming an organ donor are totally separate issues.
 You can specify in your health care directive instructions about organ donation but the health care agent does not automatically have the right to donate your organs.
 You have to give the health care agent the power to donate organs affirmatively.
 Return to top.

 How can I avoid probate?

-The short answer is by planning ahead.
+The short answer is by planning in advance.